Use Cases.

 Farm Monitoring & Precision Farming

 Farm monitoring and precision farming are farm management concepts that uses sensors, data from external systems, such as weather reports, and network communciation to tailor farming operations to the specific conditions of each field.
 Farmers generate data via sensors and analyze the information to evaluate current practices and make improvements for greater efficiency and effectiveness.
-There are a variety of smart farming applications including crop observation, agriculture vehicle tracking, irrigation management, livestock management, and storage monitoring.
+There are a variety of smart farming applications including crop observation, agriculture vehicle Tracking, irrigation management, livestock management, and storage monitoring.

 Fleet Management